-Services that are covered for you What you must pay when you get these services Video visit offered by your physician's office \$0 copay per video visit performed by your PCP Teladoc® visit Teladoc physicians or mental health providers are available 24-hours a day for non-emergency health issues.
-Call 1-800-TELADOC (835-2362) or visit their website Teladoc.com to schedule an appointment.
-Teladoc Physicians can diagnose and treat non-emergent conditions and prescribe medications when medically necessary. \$0 copay for a medical visit through the Teladoc network of providers. \$40 copay for a mental health visit through the Teladoc network of providers.
+Services that are covered for you What you must pay when you get these services for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Telehealth services In network: Telehealth visits can take place using your phone, tablet, or computer.
+No prior authrorization required. • Video visit offered by your physician's office • Teladoc® visit Teladoc physicians or mental health providers are available 24-hours a day for non-emergency health issues.
+Call 1-800- 20% coinsurance per video visit performed by your PCP TELADOC (835-2362) or visit their website Teladoc.com to schedule an appointment.
+20% coinsurance for a medical or mental health Teladoc Physicians can diagnose and treat non-emergent conditions and prescribe medications when medically necessary. visit through the Teladoc network of providers.

-What you must pay when Services that are covered for you vou get these services Transportation (routine) \$0 copay for 24 one-way The plan covers non - emergency ground transportation non-emergency trips per through CareCar.
-CareCar is available 24 hours a day, 7 year. days a week and can accommodate wheelchair or gurney transport.
-Trips are limited to a 30-mile radius, one-way, within the plan's service area to obtain health-related care and services under the plan's benefits.
-A one-way trip (30 miles or fewer): counts as one ride A one-way trip (over 30 miles) counts as two rides A round trip (30 miles or fewer) counts as two rides A round trip (over 30 miles) counts as four rides To schedule a ride, call 1-844-743-4344 or go online to getcarecar.com.
+Services that are covered for you What you must pay when you get these services Transportation (routine) The plan covers non - emergency ground transportation through CareCar.
+CareCar is available 24 hours a day, 7 days a week and can accommodate wheelchair or gurney transport. \$0 copay for 24 one-way non emergency trips per year.
+Trips are limited to a 30-mile radius, one-way, within the plan's service area to obtain health-related care and services under the plan's benefit.
+A one-way trip (30 miles or fewer): counts as one ride A one-way trip (over 30 miles) counts as two rides A round trip (30 miles or fewer) counts as two rides A round trip (over 30 miles) counts as four rides To schedule a ride, call 1-844-743-4344 or go online to getcarecar.com .
 You will receive a call 10-15 minutes prior to pick up by the driver or a CareCar representative to provide an ETA.
 Round trip rides should be scheduled at least 36 hours in advance.
 Rides scheduled less than 24 hours in advance are fulfilled to the best of CareCar's ability and are not guaranteed.
 Ride Cancelations Require a 24-hour Notice.
-If a ride was scheduled, then canceled less than 24hours in advance - we will deduct the appropriate number of rides (one-way equals one trip, round-trip equals two trips, regardless of mileage).

-Urgently needed services
+If a ride was scheduled, then canceled less than 24-hours in advance - we will deduct the appropriate number of rides (one-way equals one trip, round-trip equals two trips, regardless of mileage).
+For more information about plan-approved locations, please call Member Services at the number printed on the back cover of this booklet).
+Urgently needed services In-network A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to \$25 copay for each urgently needed service.